The best road poems selected by Dr Oliver Tearle

 moisten the eyes, distant, with longing ...

-From the book Broken Clouds , Poetry Collection of Lighthouse Publisher Press
+Fromthe book Broken Clouds , Poetry Collection of Lighthouse Publisher Press

 directed by Ernesto Escudero